quiteboring/AntiRat/README.md

 > This project exists because of the ratters in the fake JellyLab server.
-This is poorly coded, so use at your own risk.
+This is poorly coded, use at your own risk.
-> Contributions are much appreciated 💖

 <img src="./images/screenshot.png" />